 A student has the right to withdraw from the University at any time.
 A refund will be based on the Institution's Refund Policy.
 Bryan University complies with state and federal refund policies.
-A student may terminate enrollment by giving written notice to the University Registrar.
+A student may terminate enrollment by giving written notice to a Bryan University school official.
 Such notice is effective as of the date the Registrar receives notification, if properly assessed with proper postage.
 Such written notice of cancellation need not take any particular form.